Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ## Future Work

 1. It would be good to keep curly bracket information so that turns can be analyzed for topic boundaries.
-2. Separate overlapping speech into back channels, laughter, inaudible, and interruptions.
+2. Overlapping speech in angle brackets should be sepearted into back channels, laughter, inaudible, and interruptions for analyses.